GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Much of the essence of building a program is in fact the debugging of the specification.
+> ### One must assume that there will be lots of bugs, and plan an orderly procedure for snaking them out.
 >
 > ~ *Fred Brooks*